Information about Solar Thermal

 Solar thermal systems or solar water heaters are solar collectors used to convert sunlight into heating solutions.
 This technology uses the energy of the sun, rather than fossil fuels, to provide you with green, low-cost thermal energy.
 Solar thermal generates heat in the same way a car does when it is parked in the sun on a hot summer day.
 With one exception - heat gathered by the solar thermal installation can be put to practical use to heat water or for space heating.

 So, contrary to solar PV systems which use the energy of the sun to generate electricity, the solar thermal technology uses sunlight to generate heat.
-However, both systems are solutions for harnessing renewable energy, and in either case, you make a contribution towards environmental protection by reducing CO2 emissions.
+Another alternative is a thermodynamic heating system which warms up water using the ambient air.
+However, each of these systems is a viable solution for harnessing renewable energy, and in either case, you make a contribution towards environmental protection by reducing CO2 emissions.

 Solar thermal collectors can be classified as low, medium, or high-temperature collectors.
 Low-temperature collectors, like flat plates, are typically used to heat swimming pools.
 Medium-temperature collectors are also generally flat plates but they are used for heating water or air for residential or commercial purposes.
 Lastly, high-temperature collectors attract sunlight through mirrors or lenses and are typically used to fulfil high heat requirements in industries and for electric power production.